-This delicious recipe replaces the more traditional cream cheese element with a mixture of cottage cheese and Greek yogurt to pack a real bone health punch!
+This delicious recipe replaces the more traditional cream cheese element of a cheesecake with a mixture of cottage cheese and Greek yogurt to pack a real bone health punch!

 There’s a generous serving of calcium and magnesium in each slice.
 But the real star of the show here is protein.
 If you’re a regular reader of the AlgaeCal blog, you’ll know that protein is involved in calcium absorption and keeps your muscles nice and strong too.
 You can read all about why that’s important on our “Everything You Need to Know About Protein and Bone Health” page.